Every missed call is the next contractor's job.

 A voice agent actually handles the call — books on your calendar, answers with your business's information and tone, and only routes to you when it should.
 It also costs less than most answering services and runs 24/7 with no holidays, sick days, or hold times.

-For trades, auto, and personal-care businesses serving bilingual customer bases, this can be the highest-impact differentiator a small business has.
-If you don't have bilingual customers, Standard tier is the right fit.
+For trades, auto, restaurants, and personal-care businesses serving bilingual customer bases, this can be the highest-impact differentiator a small business has — and including it in the standard offering is the right thing to do for the communities your customers come from.

-Most builds go live within 7-10 business days of the intake call, depending on how quickly we can pin down your services, hours, FAQs, and how you want urgent calls routed.
-Healthcare engagements take longer because of the compliance requirements.
+Most builds go live within 7-10 business days of the discovery call, depending on how quickly we can pin down your services, hours, FAQs, and how you want emergency calls routed.
+SMS carrier registration (A2P 10DLC) runs in parallel and typically clears within that same window.

 Once your agent is live, the first few weeks are when most real refinement happens — based on the patterns of actual calls coming in.
 After that, the monthly retainer covers ongoing tuning, edge-case handling, and adjustments as your business changes.

-30 days written notice on the monthly retainer, anytime, no penalty.
+Cancel anytime.
+No notice required, no penalty, no contract holding you in.
+If you cancel during the free 30-day period before your first retainer charge, you owe nothing further.
 On termination I'll provide a CSV export of all call logs and message data within 30 days of your request.
 Setup fees are non-refundable once the agent is built and deployed.

 The next missed call is the one that matters.